scieloorg/scielo_publishing_schema/README.rst

 This repository is responsible for keeping track of the SciELO Publishing Schema.

-The SciELO Publishing Schema is based on the NLM PubMedCentral Schema.
+The SciELO Publishing Schema is based on the NLM PubMedCentral Schema, Journal Article Tag Suite (JATS), NISO Z39.96-2012.

 See the last versions available at: http://github.com/scieloorg/scielo_publishing_schema/tags